IshadP/Vault/content/1 - Product Design/How to Organise Design Files.md

 Make clear components to ensure that people know that is going on in the project

 ## Header
-Make clear headers to help identify section in figma file
+Make clear headers to help identify section in figma file.